alphagov/transformation-dashboard/_posts/2000-01-07-apply-to-carry-waste.markdown

 status: "beta"
 status-strapline: "This service is being developed in two phases.
-Phase 1 is for basic registration for some waste carriers, while phase 2 will add new features such as payments and renewal and cater for all waste carriers.
+Phase 1 is for basic registration for some waste carriers, while phase 2 will add new features, such as payments and renewal, and cater for all waste carriers.
 Phase 1 is in public beta.
-Phase 2 is in development.
-The service for all waste carriers will be released in the summer."
+Phase 2 is in development."

 status-discovery:
   - copy        : "Completed: Phase 1 discovery --- Jul 2012"
     complete    : true

 status-alpha:
-  - copy        : "Completed: Phase 1 alpha --- Oct 2013"
+  - copy        : "Completed: Finish Phase 1 alpha --- Oct 2013"
     complete    : true
-  - copy        : "Completed: Phase 2 alpha --- Jun 2014"
+  - copy        : "Completed: Finish Phase 2 alpha --- Jun 2014"
     complete    : true

 status-beta:
-  - copy        : "Completed: Phase 1 public beta --- Dec 2013 to Apr 2014"
+  - copy    : "Completed: Run Phase 1 public beta --- Dec 2013 to Apr 2014"
     complete  : true
-  - copy        : "Phase 2 private beta --- Jul 2014"
+  - copy    : "Start Phase 2 private beta --- Aug 2014"
     complete  : false
+  - copy        : "Start Phase 1 and 2 combined public beta --- Jul to Sep 2014"
+    complete    : false

 status-live:
-  - copy    : "Full service goes live (depending on user feedback) --- Jul to Sep 2014" complete  : false
+  - copy    : "Full service goes live --- Jul to Sep 2014"
+    complete  : false

 successes: |